dnsimple/dnsimple-developer/content/v2/registrar/whois-privacy.markdown

 <warning>
 **The deprecation period for this endpoint began on 01 May 2023.**

-It is no longer required to renew the WHOIS privacy service, now the WHOIS Privacy service will stay enabled until it is disabled.
+You no longer need to renew the WHOIS privacy service.
+It will stay enabled until it is disabled.
 </warning>

 ### Parameters